 Bags and cases:

 Keeping your camera safe whilst travelling requires a decent case, especially if you are bringing along a larger camera with multiple lenses.
-Selecting the right one which protects your equipment, keeps everything together but is also light and practical is another challenge, especially if you’re on the lookout for the best camera for hiking.
-We like to have a case we can use to carry our camera on its own as a shoulder pack but that also fits inside our larger bag.
-If you go to the effort of picking out the best camera for backpacking you should also do the same for the case you bring too!
-Cases and bags are particularly important when you are out in the mountains too so if you’ve got the best camera for hiking you also need the best hiking camera backpack too.
+Selecting the right one which protects your equipment, and keeps everything together but is also light and practical is another challenge, especially if you’re on the lookout for the best camera for hiking.

 If you carry a lot of gear around you can also get backpacks specially designed with compartments for your camera and accessories as well as main storage compartments for laptops and other items.

-Another bag we have been looking at lately since upgrading our camera is a pacsafe bag, these are specially designed to keep your bag super safe.
-They are made of material which can’t be cut, zips that can be locked and several hidden compartments, they are ideal for travellers in general but especially if you have the best camera for backpacking, you need to keep it safe!
+Another bag we have been looking at lately since upgrading our camera is a Pacsafe bag, these are specially designed to keep your bag super safe.
+They are made of materials which can’t be cut, zips that can be locked and several hidden compartments, they are ideal for travellers in general but especially if you have the best camera for backpacking, you need to keep it safe!

-Protection For Your Gear:
+Protection For Your Gear

 Another thing we usually take with us is to keep our equipment safe is a dry sack, if you have the best camera for backpacking you can get you really need to make sure its protected!
 These come in a variety of sizes and types and roll up and clip to make a waterproof bag.
-We often use them when travelling from one place to another in case of getting caught out in bad weather as well as taking a thicker version out on boat trips or whilst hiking.
-We also have some smaller ones to keep our external hard drives and pen drives in.

-Memory Cards, Spare Batteries and Back ups:
+Memory Cards, Spare Batteries and Back ups

 It’s always useful to carry around spare batteries and memories cards when you’re on the road.
 You never know when you might run out of space or juice so they really are so invaluable!
 You should also make sure to get top quality cards from sandisk or kingston, even though they might seem expensive for what they are these much more reliable than cheaper versions and Sandisk ones are also waterproof just in case!